Beverly Jeanne Rutt (nee Kuss)

 Feb.
 24, 1928 — Jan.
 26, 2021

-ZIONSVILLE, IN - Beverly Jeanne Rutt (nee Kuss), 92, of Zionsville, IN passed away on January 26, 2021.
-Beverly was born on February 24, 1928 in Chicago, IL to Harold and Lillian (Scholz) Kuss.
-Beverly was preceded in death by her husband, Carl Glenn Rutt in 2000.
+ZIONSVILLE, IN — Mrs. Beverly Jeanne Rutt (nee Kuss), 92, of Zionsville, IN, passed away on January 26, 2021.
+Beverly was born on February 24, 1928, in Chicago, IL, to Harold and Lillian (Scholz) Kuss.
+Beverly was preceded in death by her husband, Carl Glenn Rutt, in 2000.

-Private funeral services will be held on Thursday, February 4, 2021 at St Paul's Catholic Church, 1855 West Harrison Blvd., Valparaiso, IN.
-The funeral Mass at 10 AM CST will be LIVE STREAM on the church website or at www.youtube.com/c/saintpaulcatholiccommunity.
+Private funeral services will be held on Thursday, February 4, 2021, at St Paul's Catholic Church, 1855 W. Harrison Blvd., Valparaiso, IN.
+The funeral Mass at 10 AM CST will be livestreamed on the church website or at www.youtube.com/c/saintpaulcatholiccommunity.

 A celebration of Beverly's life will be planned later this year for family and friends to attend.

-Beverly is survived by her children: Glenda (Varce) Howe, Lianne (Jeff) Valler, and Jeff (Teresa) Rutt; her grandchildren: Josh (Amanda) Howe, Krista (Taylor) Sills, Allison (Joel) Perkins, Brandon (Lauren) Rutt, Katie Kramer, Jack (fiancee, Spencer Perkins) Kramer, Kari Kramer; and her great grandchildren: Ryker Sills, Emma Perkins, Ryan Perkins, Noah Rutt and Luke Rutt.
+Beverly is survived by her children: Glenda (Varce) Howe, Lianne (Jeff) Valler and Jeff (Teresa) Rutt; her seven grandchildren; and her five great-grandchildren.

 Memorial contributions may be given to the American Cancer Society.
 Online condolences and a video tribute may be viewed at www.flannerbuchanan.com.